AkashXXX/Customer-Segmentation/README.md

 ## Features:

 Data preprocessing and visualization
 Implementation of clustering algorithms
 Analysis of customer segments
 Insights for marketing strategies

 ## Technologies Used:

 Python
 Pandas
 Scikit-learn
-Matplotlib/Seaborn
+Matplotlib,Seaborn